 Choose A Brandable Domain Name Over a Generic Domain Name

-A brandable domain is a name that is unique, or at least unique to its market.
+A brandable domain is a unique name, or at least unique to its market.
 Compare google.com (brandable) with search.com (generic).

 There are many posited reasons for brandable domains outperforming generic names, but the most persuasive is tied to memory.

-The human brain registers the unexpected and unusual.
-You probably can’t remember yesterday’s breakfast, but you probably can remember your wedding breakfast.
+The human brain registers the unexpected and unusual with greater emphasis—you probably can’t remember yesterday’s breakfast, but you probably can remember your wedding breakfast.